 3. Don’t ignore the situation and wait for it to resolve itself.
 A responsible HR department should investigate relationship claims as soon as they’ve caught wind of the situation.
 This is to prevent other employees from assuming that the romantic interest involved has more privilege over the rest of them.
 Instead, let lovebirds know that you’re on their side and that you trust them as professionals.

-As Singapore becomes a more open and liberal society, office romances will become more widely accepted (and commonly seen).
+As Malaysia becomes a more open and liberal society, office romances will become more widely accepted (and commonly seen).
 It’s important to acknowledge that your employees have the right to be in relationships with anyone they want to and to support them professionally.
 This way, you can get the very best out of them – while they’ll love working for your business.

 HOW DOES BGC HANDLE WORKPLACE ROMANCES?